 wearing my watch cuffs.
 This stops the watch and the battery lasts longer.

-Alternatively you could use a watch that doesn’t require a battery change such as a good old fashioned wind up watch, a kinetic watch (one that self winds in response to your normal everyday arm movements, sometimes referred to as a self-wind or mechanical watch), a solar watch (also called eco drive watch), or a Quartz watch (one that runs on a quartz crystal).
+Alternatively you could use a watch that doesn’t require a battery change such as a good old fashioned wind up watch, a kinetic watch (one that self winds in response to your normal everyday arm movements, sometimes referred to as a self-wind or mechanical watch), or a solar watch (also called eco drive watch).

-To view our full list of article or to ask a jewelry question, follow the instructions here
+To view our full list of articles, go here

 If you are selling your jewelry, read this